princeton-nlp/DensePhrases/README.md

 #### IVFOPQ vs IVFSQ
 Currently, `train-query` uses the IVFOPQ index for query-side fine-tuning, and you should apply minor changes in the code to train with an IVFSQ index.
 For IVFOPQ, training takes 2 to 3 hours per epoch for large datasets (NQ, TQA, SQuAD), and 3 to 8 minutes for small datasets (WQ, TREC).
-We recommend using IVFOPQ since it has similar or better performance than IVFSQ and the training time is highly dependent on the File I/O speed when using IVFSQ (so using SSDs is recommended for IVFSQ).
+We recommend using IVFOPQ since it has similar or better performance than IVFSQ while being much faster than IVFSQ.
+With IVFSQ, the training time will be highly dependent on the File I/O speed, so using SSDs is recommended for IVFSQ.

 ### 4. Inference
-With a pre-trained DensePhrases encoder (e.g., `dph-nqsqd-pb2_pq96-nq-10`) and a phrase index (e.g., `dph-nqsqd-pb2_20181220_concat`), you can test your queries as follows:
+With a pre-trained DensePhrases encoder (e.g., `dph-nqsqd-pb2_pq96-nq-10`) and a phrase index (e.g., `dph-nqsqd-pb2_20181220_concat`), you can test your queries as follows and the results will be saved as a json file with the `--save_pred` option:

 ```bash
 # Evaluate on Natural Questions